 - Avoid sending emails within emails which often create difficulties when we send them on to students for comment and could mean we miss something.

 - Don't send original documents.
-Any information considered by the provider in hard copy can be scanned and sent to us.
+You can scan and send us any information considered in hard copy by the provider.
 If we need to see original documents, for example because the complaint involves the analysis of handwriting or marks on the original documents, we will ask for them.

 Redact the information